The Big Picture On The Risks of Real Estate Investment:

 4. High Vacancy Rates

 The same logic applies to high vacancy rates: they reduce the net operating income.
-That lower cash flow again makes it ugly to hold and ugly to sell.
+That lower cash flow again makes it ugly to hold and sell.

 Fortunately, syndicators and property managers have more control over occupancy rates than market rents.
 They can offer lease incentives or improve the property to make it more attractive to renters.